 RIP Ingrid Pitt 1937 – 2010

-Of all the glamorous, beguiling beauties whose presence graced various Hammer Horror productions throughout the years, Pitt is often regarded as the most prominent – and even though she only appeared in two titles, was still certainly one of the most memorably compelling leading Hammer ladies.
+Of all the bewitching, beguiling actresses whose presence graced various Hammer Horror productions throughout the years, Pitt is one of the most commanding – and even though she only appeared in two Hammer titles, was still certainly one of the most memorably compelling leading Hammer ladies.
 Indeed, according to Hammer historian Marcus Hearn, Pitt was a "talented actress and fine writer" who was also "partly responsible for ushering in a bold and brazen era of sexually explicitly horror films in the 1970s; but that should not denigrate her abilities as an actress."
 Hearn went on to say that "All fans of Hammer and of British horror are going to miss her terribly."

-Pitt began her career with minor roles in various Spanish movies and as an extra in films such as Doctor Zhivago.
-Other notable roles included parts in the likes of The Wicker Man, The House that Dripped Blood and Where Eagles Dare.
-More recently she had her own column in British horror magazine, Shivers and she was seen briefly in Hammer’s web series Beyond the Rave.
+Pitt began her career with minor roles in various films such as Doctor Zhivago, Sound of Horror and Chimes at Midnight.
+Later notable roles included parts in the likes of The Wicker Man, The House that Dripped Blood and Where Eagles Dare.
+More recently she had her own column in British horror magazine Shivers, and she appeared briefly, but memorably, in Hammer’s web series Beyond the Rave.
+She was also the author of titles such as Eva's Spell (1985), The Ingrid Pitt Bedside Companion for Vampire Lovers (1998), Life's A Scream: The Autobiography of Ingrid Pitt (1999) and The Ingrid Pitt Book of Murder, Torture and Depravity (2000), amongst others.
 She will be sadly missed.